-The Kerry Camino walking festival is nearly upon us again this year, but you can also experience this wonderful trail at any time of year.
-Kerry is world renowned for its welcoming hospitality and rugged natural landscape.
+Kerry is world-renowned for its welcoming hospitality and rugged natural landscape.
 It’s a fabulous combination for avid walkers.

-We decided this year to celebrate the festival by putting together our definitive list of Kerry Camino Tips.
+We decided this year to celebrate the Annual Kerry Camino Festival (May) by putting together our definitive list of Kerry Camino Tips.

 The beauty old The Kerry Camino is that it is a secluded, unspoiled trail.
 This is perfect for when you want to immerse yourself in nature, but so not ideal if you get a hungry belly.
 Days’ one and three walking The Kerry Camino have little options for food.
 Make sure to pack a lunch!